GSA WLI Co-Chair, Chief Diversity Officer & VP, Human Resources

 Dr. Xiaotong Lin

-From 2005 to 2014, Dr. Lin was a Senior Principle Scientist at Broadcom, responsible for ASIC architecture for Read Channel and Gigabits Ethernet chips.
+From 2005 to 2014, Dr. Lin was a senior principle scientist at Broadcom, responsible for ASIC architecture for Read Channel and Gigabits Ethernet chips.
 She was one of the main contributors to IEEE 802.3az (Energy Efficient Ethernet standard) and Automotive Broadreach Industry Specifications.
-Before joining Broadcom, she was a Senior Member of the Technical Staff at Bell Labs, Lucent Technologies.
-She holds 10 granted patents.
+Before joining Broadcom, she was a senior member of the technical staff at Bell Labs, Lucent Technologies.
+She holds 10 granted patents and multiple IEEE journal publications.

 Dr. Maria Marced